Residency Intention Statement

 New students, please update any changes to your parent or legal guardian’s address and/or your permanent home address with Undergraduate Admission.

 After registering for classes, you will be asked to submit a form online indicating if you will be living on- or off-campus.
-More details will be released in the spring of 2014.
+If on-campus, you will be directed to the Housing Application.
+You may also access the form directly here: https://wa3.lasalle.edu/sa/housing/residency/

 Returning students, please update any changes to your parent or legal guardian’s address and/or your permanent home address with the Registrar’s Office.